Azure/osdu-developer/docs/vnet-injection.md

 __Custom Solution__

-This custom configuration tutorial will use a pre-created network along with a dedicated Pod Subnet which activates the `Azure CNI` network plugin.
+This custom configuration tutorial will use a pre-created network along with a dedicated Pod Subnet which activates the [Azure CNI for dynamic IP alocation](https://learn.microsoft.com/en-us/azure/aks/configure-azure-cni-dynamic-ip-allocation) network configuration.

 Things to considered when planning.